Sir-Chi/QuestForEverything/README.md

 - Set Time - You can set the game to end after a set amount of time.
 - Set Score - You can set the game to end after a set amount of advancements/score has been reached.
 - Teams - When teams are active, signs will appear in the Lobby giving everyone the option of joining a team.
 There are 8 team colours to choose from!
-- Show Timer - If OFF, the timer will not be displayed!
+- Show Timer - If OFF, the timer will not be displayed.

 #### The Dragon Egg